ViolaSoderlund/Watson-Assistant-Messenger-demo/README.md

 ## Get Started

-1) Clone the project: `git clone git@git.eu-gb.bluemix.net:viola.soderlund/hackyourworld-watson-assistant-node.js-demo.git`
+1) Clone the project by entering the following to your cmd/terminal: `git clone git@git.eu-gb.bluemix.net:viola.soderlund/hackyourworld-watson-assistant-node.js-demo.git`

-2) Install the node modules: `npm install`.
+2) Then navigate into your git project and enter: `npm install`.

 3) Messager cannot call on a localhost adress.
 Expose your local server to an external URL by using a service like [ngrok][].